hixfield/HixButton/README.md

 ## Features

 - Powered by a single LiFePo4 battery
+- Onboarding charging circuit based on CN3058E powered via the FTDI connector's 5V
+- Charging current set as `I = 1.205/R3` (schematic lists 5.6K which is approx 200mA to keep things cool)
 - Contains an RGB led (to signal battery status when pressed)
 - Solder jumper to keep module awake (during debugging)
-- FTDI programming header
-- Puts the ESP in a super deep sleep after pressing the button to conserve battery power.
+- Puts the ESP in a deep sleep after pressing the button to conserve battery power.
 - Firmware sends a json formatted datagram (using UDP) to any configurable server (eg. nodred running on Raspi)
 - Fast WiFi connection establish techniques (e.g. fixed ip) to make button responsive